TJ Monterde: 2025–present: "Sarili Nating Mundo" concert and further success

 In January 2025, Monterde shared his disbelief and heartfelt gratitude following the sold-out success of his three-night "Sariling Mundo At The Big Dome" concert at the Araneta Coliseum.
 Later that month, Monterde would be holding a concert at SMX Convention Center in Davao City on March.

-"Sarili Nating Mundo at the Big Dome" had its stops at Dubai, Singapore, Cebu City and Taiwan, and later on to more cities in the Philippines.
+"Sarili Nating Mundo at the Big Dome" had its stops at Dubai, Singapore, Cebu City and Taiwan, and some cities in the Philippines.

 In February 3, during Monterde's concert at Araneta Coliseum, Billboard Philippines awarded him and Tandingan for "Palagi" as the number one song of 2024.
 Later that month, Monterde was regarded as the most streamed OPM artist on Spotify in 2024.
 On February 17, Aurora Music Festival announced that Monterde would perform in the first day of the music festival's 2025 iteration, which was held on May 3 and May 4 in Clark, Pampanga.
-At the inaguration of the Official Philippines Chart on February 19, Monterde was recognized as the seventh Local Artist of the Year, while "Palagi" was recognized as the Local Song of the Year.
+At the inauguration of the Official Philippines Chart on February 19, Monterde was recognized as the seventh Local Artist of the Year, while "Palagi" was recognized as the Local Song of the Year.

-On March, Dunkin' Donuts announced an endorsement deal with Monterde and Tandingan, and became the brand's ambassadors, forming the title "Ang Palagi".
+In March, Dunkin' Donuts announced an endorsement deal with Monterde and Tandingan, and became the brand's ambassadors, forming the title "Ang Palagi".

-In May 6, he and South Korean singer, 10cm's Kwon Jung-yeol, collaborated and released two singles, titled "Silver" and "After 3", after performing one of the singles during "Sarili Nating Mundo" concert in February 4.
+On May 6, he and South Korean singer, 10cm's Kwon Jung-yeol, collaborated and released two singles, titled "Silver" and "After 3", after performing one of the singles during "Sarili Nating Mundo" concert in February 4.
 Later that month, Monterde and his wife, Tandingan, hosted their first fan-meet, titled "Never Been Sweeter" at Mall of Asia Arena.
 Three months later, the couple is set to have another fan meet in Waterfront Cebu City Hotel & Casino at Cebu on November 8.

-In June 6, Monterde was featured in James Reid's third album jgh with their country and R&B single "Pahinga".
+On June 6, Monterde was featured in James Reid's third album jgh with their country and R&B single "Pahinga".
 At the same month, he announced that he would be holding another day for the Baguio leg of his "Sarili Nating Mundo" concert during his fan meeting due to sold-out tickets on the first day.

 Monterde's former label, PolyEast Records announced to release Monterde's music in vinyl record.
 On July 2, the record label has released the vinyl.

 On August 21, Monterde released his single, titled "Unang Halik", after performing the song as an unreleased track during his kick-off at his "Sarili Nating Mundo At The Big Dome" in Araneta Coliseum.

+In October, Monterde and his wife, Tandingan, is set to hold the concert at Araneta Coliseum on February 6-7, 2026, titled "TJ Monterde and KZ Tandingan: In Between Live at the Big Dome", and was sold out just 7 hours after its announcement.